near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Deploy the contract

-Ensure that in your command line application, you're in the directory that contains the `res` directory, then run:
+Ensure that in your command line application, you're in the `/contract/build/release` directory, then run:

-    near deploy crossword.friend.testnet --wasmFile res/my_crossword.wasm
+    near deploy crossword.friend.testnet --wasmFile greeter.wasm

 Congratulations, you've deployed the smart contract!
 Note that NEAR CLI will output a link to [NEAR Explorer](https://docs.near.org/docs/tools/near-explorer) where you can inspect details of the transaction.